galafis/Criar-Uma-Pagina-Web-Utilizando-as-Tags-Aprendidas/README.md

 Descreva aqui o conteúdo desta seção.

+---

+## 📋 Description

+Describe the content of this section here.

 ## 📦 Instalação

 Descreva aqui o conteúdo desta seção.

+---

+## 📦 Installation

+Describe the content of this section here.

 ## 💻 Uso

 Descreva aqui o conteúdo desta seção.

+---

+## 💻 Usage

+Describe the content of this section here.

 ## 📄 Licença

 Descreva aqui o conteúdo desta seção.

+---

+## 📄 License

+Describe the content of this section here.

+---

+## ✒️ Autor

+**Gabriel Demetrios Lafis**

+---

+## ✒️ Author

+**Gabriel Demetrios Lafis**